 Can you improve content that already exists?

 Yes.
 Many projects involve refreshing or rewriting older content that still has value but is no longer strong enough in its current form.
+In those cases, the focus is on keeping what still works while improving clarity, structure, relevance, and overall usefulness.

 Is this just blog writing?